Casper-Gavin/Those-Who-Soar-Beta-Game/README.md

 # Version History
 ## Version 1.4
+### Version 1.4.5
+- Fixed Skill Points not loading when entering a level until you open the skill menu
+- Small fix for the level select button not playing a clicking sound when you select it

 ### Version 1.4.4
 - Fixed boss door with no key bug
 - Fixed vendor canvas in level one